-Assistance dogs are trained to assist adults and children with illnesses and disabilities with everyday activities, while also offering them moral support and enhancing their social experience by fostering their interactions with their environment.
+Assistance dogs are trained to assist adults and children with illnesses and disabilities with everyday activities, while also offering them moral support and enhancing their lives by fostering and supporting their interactions with their environment.

-In addition to the tasks acquired by the dog throughout its training, it is essential to note the importance of its role in the moral support and social development of its recipient.
-The dog helps to transform the other person’s view of the fragile or different person, and contributes to a better integration into society and to living together.
+In addition to the skills acquired by the Assistance Dog throughout its training, it is important to emphasise the importance of the dog’s role in the moral support and social development of its human partner.
+The dog helps to alter people’s perception of the person with special needs, thus contributing to their better integration into society.

-The Arthanis Foundation ensures the balance and harmony of the dog-beneficiary pair, in which each looks after the other.
-We undertake to monitor the beneficiary and his/her companion on a regular basis to ensure the well-being of both.
+The Arthanis Foundation ensures the balance and harmony of the dog-beneficiary partnership, where each looks after the other.
+We monitor the dog-human partnership on a regular basis to ensure their mutual well-being.

 Best adapted dogs

-Our dogs are familiar with new places, new noises and new people from an early age.
-Of course, they also spend long periods of time playing and sleeping and live a real puppy life full of fun discoveries.
+Our dogs are familiarised with new places, noises and people from an early age.
+We ensure they have a normal, happy puppy life of long periods of play and sleep.

-This discovery of the world from a very young age is a key element for the puppy to be serene in all circumstances.
-Exposed to all the situations in which he will later find himself with his beneficiary, these assets will remain with him throughout his life.
+Discovery of the world from a very young age is a key element to enable the puppy to grow into a well-balanced dog.
+Exposure to all the likely situations he will encounter with his human partner will prepare him for his role and we will retain this ability for life.

 Selection of our dogs

-We pay particular attention to the selection of puppies that we will train.
-We need to avoid a situation where we would have to reform a dog during the training phase because of a genetic disorder or inappropriate temperament.
-We strive to select breeding programmes offering dogs that are able to become what is called ‘service dogs’ or ‘working dogs’, i.e. animals that will have to perform specific tasks.
-Besides assistance dogs, examples include avalanche rescue dogs, detection dogs, police dogs and hunting dogs.
+We pay particular attention to the selection of our puppies.
+We aim to avoid, as far ass possible, a situation where we would have to reject a dog during training because of a genetic disorder or inappropriate temperament.
+We select breeding programmes which offer dogs capable of being trained as Assistance or Working Dogs, that is, animals that are able to perform specific tasks.
+Beside Assistance Dogs, these breeds also work in avalanche rescue, police work and as hunting/gun dogs.

-In terms of temperament, we expect dogs to be particularly receptive, attached to humans and stable in their environment.
-Puppies that display these characteristics from the very beginning stand a much greater chance of becoming fine assistance dogs than puppies that need to develop these qualities during their training phase.
+In terms of temperament, we expect our dogs to be particularly receptive, attached to humans and stable in their environment.
+Puppies displaying these characteristics, as opposed to ones that develop these qualities during training, have a greater chance of becoming fine Assistance Dogs.

-Besides temperament qualities, we expect our dogs to be in excellent physical health, hence the need to work with breeders who maintain a rigorous control over the lines, i.e. of the genetic qualities of the litters.
-We do maintain a very close relationship with the breeders we work with.
-It is nevertheless not possible to predict and avoid all possible obstacles, such as illnesses, accidents or excessive fearfulness or vigor.
-We do everything possible to select dogs that are free of known genetic illnesses such as dysplasia, precocious eyesight or hearing diseases, or other breed specific illnesses.
+Besides temperament, our dogs must be in excellent physical condition, hence the need to work with responsible breeders who maintain rigorous control over the genetic qualities of their litters, however it is not possible to predict and avoid all possible problems.
+We endeavour to select dogs that are free from known genetic problems such as dysplasia, poor eyesight or hearing or other breed-specific conditions.